 - Using a CDN service

-Recommended reading: 7 plugins to instantly speed up a WordPress website
+Recommended reading: how to speed up your website

 Frequently Asked Question